EdsonMSouza/simple-php-api/README.md

 ## Composer
 Changes should be updated via <code>composer dump-autoload -o</code> on your local machine.

-## Try Online
-To test this API, use the URI: [http://emsapi.esy.es/rest](http://emsapi.esy.es/rest).

 # Documentation
 Below are shown the resources available for using the API.
 After installation on the server, you can use the [examples](https://github.com/EdsonMSouza/simple-php-api/tree/main/example) on how to use API data with: Node.js, PHP and Python.